elonadam/E2EE-Project/E2EEncryption Protocol.md

 4. **Send the Message**:
    - Transmit the message package to the server.
-   - The server relays it securely to the recipient.
+   - If the recipient is online, the server relays it securely to them.
+   - If the recipient is offline, the server stores the message in their inbox for later delivery.

 ##### **Receiving a Message (Recipient)**

 1. **Decrypt the AES Key**:

     - The recipient receives the package and extracts the encrypted AES key.
-    - Then he decrypts the AES key using his private RSA key:
+    - Then they decrypt the AES key using their private RSA key:
-    - Only the recipient has access to his RSA private key, ensuring that only he can decrypt the AES key and, consequently, the message.
+         - Only the recipient has access to their RSA private key, ensuring that only they can decrypt the AES key and, consequently, the message.

 2. **Decrypt the Message**:

-   - The server decrypts the message using the AES key and IV.
+   - The recipient decrypts the message using the AES key and IV.
       - Decrypting the message with AES is efficient and ensures that the original plaintext message is retrieved securely.

 3. **Send Acknowledgment**: